 Today, manufacturers use powder metallurgy, which is the process of pressing and sintering finely powdered metals into objects.
 Copper is the predominant metal used because it is highly malleable and ductile.
-Frangibles aren’t made entirely from copper though; metals like tin are used as binding agents.
+Frangibles aren’t made entirely from copper though; metals such as tin are used as binding agents.

-One of the frontrunners of the frangible world is Sinterfire, Inc., founded in 1998 for the purpose of designing and manufacturing lead-free frangible ammunition.
-The company’s bullets are used by rather a lot of government and law-enforcement agencies.
+One of the front-runners of the frangible world is Sinterfire, Inc., founded in 1998 for the purpose of designing and manufacturing lead-free frangible ammunition.
+The company’s bullets are used by quite a few government and law enforcement agencies.
 Features include controlled frangibility, reduced hazard risk, no ricochet, decreased bore wear and reduced chamber pressure.
 The bullets are manufactured without jacketing, plating or surface treatments and are designed to deliver superior accuracy.

 Do you have to use frangibles in your carry gun?
 Of course not, but they are an option.
 Hopefully, with time, a greater understanding of frangibles will spread through the industry and they’ll see wider-spread use.